Herzegovina Affair: Bishop Alojzije Mišić

 In 1939, the diocesan priests, nevertheless, informed the metropolitan archbishop of Vrhbosna Ivan Šarić about the situation with the parishes, and in turn, he informed the apostolic nuncio in Belgrade.
 Thus, the matter reached Rome once again.
 In 1940, the issue was discussed before the Propaganda and the Congregation for Extraordinary Ecclesiastical Affairs.
-Cardinal Giuseppe Bruno, who signed the rescript from 1923, stated that the Franciscans' petition was written by stating falsehoods or by concealing the truth, as they requested the parishes that weren't established yet at the time.
-In 1941, Bruno again wrote on the issue, stating that the 21 parishes supposed to be under the bishop's disposal, weren't given to him and that it was not enacted (as he was wrongly informed at the time).
-Moreover, Bruno claimed that the rescript of 1923 is void since the Franciscans hadn't gained the necessary permission from the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life to take over the parishes designated for the diocesan clergy.
+Cardinal Giuseppe Bruno, who signed the rescript in 1923, stated that the Franciscans' petition was written by stating falsehoods or by concealing the truth, as they requested the parishes that weren't established yet at the time.
+In 1941, Bruno again wrote on the issue, stating that the 21 parishes supposed to be under the bishop's disposal weren't given to him and that it was not enacted (as he was wrongly informed then).
+Moreover, Bruno claimed that the rescript of 1923 was void since the Franciscans hadn't gained the necessary permission from the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life to take over the parishes designated for the diocesan clergy.
 Nevertheless, the rescript wasn't recalled until 1965.

 Bishop Petar Čule

-The Contract on the Parish of Čapljina was signed only in 1969 between another Bishop Petar Čule and Privincial Fr.
+The Contract on the Parish of Čapljina was signed only in 1969 between another Bishop Petar Čule and Provincial Fr.
 Rufin Šičić.
-However, this contract wasn't enacted either due to the opposition form the parishioners in Čapljina.
+However, this contract wasn't enacted either due to the opposition from the parishioners in Čapljina.

 In 1968, the parishioners expelled Archbishop of Zagreb Franjo Kuharić and Bishop Petar Čule from Široki Brijeg, and a diocesan priest in Grude was expelled in a trunk of a car.

 In 1975, the Holy See issued a new decree Romanis Pontificibus regarding the redistribution of parishes.
-According to Romanis Pontificibus, one half of parishes would be controlled by the Franciscans and the other half by the diocesan clergy.
+According to Romanis Pontificibus, one-half of parishes would be controlled by the Franciscans and the other half by the diocesan clergy.
 The Franciscans opposed the decree, claiming it wasn't written nor signed by the Pope.
-On 10 July 1976, the Franciscan Province of Herzegovina wrote to the Pope that they "cannot take the responsibility for the consequences that would follow after their acceptance of the decree".
-Whereupon, the Holy See removed the Provincial Administration and the province was managed by the Order's Minister-General in Rome through his designated delegate.
+On 10 July 1976, the Franciscan Province of Herzegovina wrote to the Pope that they "cannot take the responsibility for the consequences that would follow after they accept the decree".
+The Holy See removed the Provincial Administration, and the Order's Minister-General managed the province in Rome through his designated delegate.

 The fierce opposition against the enforcement of Romanis Pontificibus from the Franciscans stalled the enactment of the decree until 1996.